Raul Seixas

+Life and career

-Seixas was born at 8:00 AM (11:00 GMT) on Thursday, 28 June 1945, to a middle-class family residing at Avenida Sete de Setembro, Salvador, Bahia.
+Seixas was born on 28 June 1945 in Salvador, Bahia, to a middle-class family.
 As a child living near the United States consulate, he became fluent in the English language, and was introduced to early rock and roll records of artists such as Little Richard, Jerry Lee Lewis and Elvis Presley through his contacts with American diplomats' children around 1956.
-Elvis's music in particular was influential in young Raul's decision to become a musician.
+Presley's music in particular was influential in young Raul's decision to become a musician.
 At the age of twelve, Seixas formed his first group, The Panthers, later changing their name to the Portuguese-language Raulzito e os Panteras ("Little Raul and The Panthers").
-They appeared on TV Salvador doing covers of Lewis, Little Richard and Elvis, a style of music which was at the time called "cowboy music" in Brazil.
-They were also the first group in the state of Bahia to play Beatles covers and grow their hair long, as early as 1964.
+They appeared on TV Itapoan doing covers of Lewis, Little Richard and Presley, a style of music which was at the time called "cowboy music" in Brazil.

-In the mid-1960s, Os Panteras, already well known as the best rock group in the region, started backing some of Brazil's most famous pop singers of the time, such as Roberto Carlos and Jerry Adriani whenever they went to Salvador.
+In the mid-1960s, Os Panteras started backing some of Brazil's most famous pop singers of the time, such as Jerry Adriani whenever they went to Salvador.
 Impressed with their talent, the stars would always advise Raul to move down south and take a chance in the thriving Jovem Guarda scene.

 Following the promises of fame and fortune, the band moved to Rio de Janeiro in 1967.
 In the following year they released their first and only album on the Odeon label (later EMI-Odeon), which included a Portuguese language version of the Beatles' song "Lucy in the Sky with Diamonds" among many original numbers.
 Without any publicity, the record sunk and the band disbanded.
-Seixas was totally shaken by the failure of the Panthers, and his return to Salvador.
+Seixas was totally shaken by the failure of the Panteras, and his return to Salvador.
 He wrote: "I spent all day locked in my room reading philosophy, with only a very feeble light, what ended up spoiling my eyesight [...]
 I bought a motorcycle and did crazy things in the street."